-Altered Bowel Habits: Holding in bowel movements or just ignoring the urge to go is one of the most common causes of occasional constipation.
-Rarely holding it in won’t cause any long-term problems, but doing so frequently may be creating a bit of a traffic jam in your intestinal tract.
+Altered Bowel Habits: Holding in bowel movements or ignoring the urge to go is one of the most common causes of occasional constipation.
+Holding it in every once and a while won’t cause any long-term problems, but doing so frequently may be creating a bit of a traffic jam in your intestinal tract.

 Stress: If you don’t find a way to reduce your daily stress you may end up experiencing constipation.
 We all encounter stress throughout our day and react to it differently.
 Get the stress relief you need before it becomes a compounded problem. ~Dr. Group

 Constipation can have any number of root causes.
 A primary cause of constipation is a diet consisting of foods high in fat and sugar.
 This type of diet deprives the intestines of dietary fiber that helps promote bowel movements.
 Other dietary causes of constipation include not drinking enough fluids, or eating large amounts of dairy products.